Breast engorgement

 What is breast engorgement?

-Once your baby is born, your breasts are given a signal to start full milk production.
-Blood flows to your breasts, and your milk usually comes in 1 to 4 days after the birth.
-Breast engorgement is when the breast tissue overfills with milk, blood and other fluids and is a common problem in the early days and weeks of breastfeeding.
+When your baby is born, your breasts are given a signal to start full milk production.
+Your milk usually comes in 1 to 4 days after your baby is born.
+Breast engorgement is quite normal in the first few days after your baby is born.

 What are the symptoms of breast engorgement?